splunk/splunk-connect-for-syslog/docs/configuration.md

 | SC4S_DEST_SPLUNK_HEC_WORKERS | numeric | Number of destination workers (default: 10 threads).
 This should rarely need to be changed; consult sc4s community for advice on appropriate setting in extreme high- or low-volume environments. |
 | SC4S_DEST_SPLUNK_INDEXED_FIELDS | facility,<br>severity,<br>container,<br>loghost,<br>destport,<br>fromhostip,<br>proto<br><br>none | List of sc4s indexed fields that will be included with each event in Splunk (default is the entire list except "none").
 Two other indexed fields, `sc4s_vendor_product` and `sc4s_syslog_format`, will also appear along with the fields selected via the list and cannot be turned on or off individually.
 If no indexed fields are desired (including the two internal ones), set the value to the single value of "none".
 When setting this variable, separate multiple entries with commas and do not include extra spaces.<br><br>This list maps to the following indexed fields that will appear in all Splunk events:<br>facility: sc4s_syslog_facility<br>severity: sc4s_syslog_severity<br>container: sc4s_container<br>loghost: sc4s_loghost<br>dport: sc4s_destport<br>fromhostip: sc4s_fromhostip<br>proto: sc4s_proto

-* NOTE:  When using alternate HEC destinations, the destination operating paramaters outlined above (`CIPHER_SUITE`, `SSL_VERSION`, etc.) can be individually controlled per `DESTID` (see "Configuration of Additional Splunk HEC Destinations" immediately below).
+* NOTE:  When using alternate HEC destinations, the destination operating parameters outlined above (`CIPHER_SUITE`, `SSL_VERSION`, etc.) can be individually controlled per `DESTID` (see "Configuration of Additional Splunk HEC Destinations" immediately below).
 For example, to set the number of workers for the alternate HEC destination `d_hec_FOO` to 24, set `SC4S_DEST_SPLUNK_HEC_FOO_WORKERS=24`.

 ## Configuration of Alternate Destinations

-In addition to the standard HEC destination that is used to send events to Splunk, alternate distinations can be created and configured in SC4S.
+In addition to the standard HEC destination that is used to send events to Splunk, alternate destinations can be created and configured in SC4S.
 All alternate destinations (including alternate HEC destinations discussed below) are configured using the environment variables below.
 Global and/or source-specific forms of the variables below can be used to send data to additional and/or alternate destinations.